The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: A Selberg trace formula for non-unitary twists

 Note that the orbisurface $X$ has a finite cover, which is a manifold.
 Therefore, the spectral theory of $\Delta_{\tau,\rho}^\sharp$ on $X$ is the same as the spectral theory of its lift to the finite cover, acting on sections invariants under the action of the finite group of Deck transformations.
 Hence, by \cite[Theorem 4.3]{Mk}, we have the following properties (see also for the manifold case the work of M\"{u}ller~\cite{M1}, and for the orbifold case the work of Fedosova~\cite{fedell} and Shen~\cite[Section 7]{Shen2020}): \begin{enumerate}[(1)] \item If we choose a Hermitian metric on $E_{\tau,\rho}$, then $\Delta_{\tau,\rho}^\sharp$ acts in $L^2(X,E_{\tau,\rho})$ with domain $C^\infty(X,E_{\tau,\rho})$.
 However, it is not a formally self-adjoint operator in general.
 Note that while the inner product on $L^2(X,E_{\tau,\rho})$ depends on the chosen inner product on $V_\rho$, the space $L^2(X,E_{\tau,\rho})$ as a topological vector space does not, thanks to the compactness of $X$. \item $\Delta_{\tau,\rho}^\sharp$ is an elliptic second order differential operator with purely discrete spectrum $\spec(\Delta_{\tau,\rho}^\sharp)\subseteq\C$, consisting of generalized eigenvalues.
 The spectrum is contained in a translate of a positive cone in $\C$.
+(Here, a positive cone is a cone whose closure is contained in $\{z\in\C:\RE z>0\}\cup\{0\}$.)
 The generalized eigenspaces